DIY laundry detergent

 I will admit I first started with using Commerical Laundry soaps that are labeled as free and clear.
 I loved this Laundry Detergent brand, it did a great job getting our clothes clean but as a stay at home mom, I really wanted to see if I could save some money.

 With a husband who farms and two little girls that love to get dirty, doing laundry in my house is not for the faint of hearts.
+My laundry room never sees a day of rest.

 Does homemade Laundry soap really clean?